 Wander round the historic city centre

-Whenever we visit a new city, a highlight for us is wandering around beautiful streets surrounded by interesting architecture, and Brussels is no exception.
-While it doesn’t have the small town charm of Bruges, it’s historic centre is beautiful and one of the best things about Brussels.
-Yes, it is full of tourists, but it still feels like a real, lived-in city.
+Whenever we visit a new city, a highlight for us is wandering around beautiful streets surrounded by interesting architecture.
+While it doesn’t have the small town feel of Bruges, its historic centre is beautiful and one of the best things about Brussels.
+Yes, it’s full of tourists, but it still feels like a real, lived-in city.

 You can of course take a free or paid walking tour, but we prefer self-guided tours.
 We’ve featured a few highlights in this post, and we’d also recommend: